 Scouting is a volunteer run activity.
 We are always looking for parents to get involved in the troop’s program and administration.
 Contact the Committee Chair to find out ways you can participate.

 Are uniforms required?

 BSA policy strongly recommends uniforms as it is part of the program framework.
 We request that “Class A” uniforms be worn to every troop meeting.
 Troop 51 offers “Class B” t-shirts as well.
 Troop 51 is a very sports friendly troop though, and we would rather have you there than your uniform.
 So if athletics or other commitments do not allow you to change prior to the meeting, please come as you are and join the meeting.
 Scouts travel to and from campouts in Class A’s.
 Full Class A uniforms are required at Scoutmaster conferences and Board of Reviews.

-Annual fees are $39 per Scout and covers the annual cost of registration and a subscription to Boys’ Life magazine.
-Quarterly dues are $15 per Scout and are paid at the beginning of each quarter.
-Quarterly dues covers the cost of all award, rank and special achievement badges.
-A joining fee of $90 is charged for Webelos Scouts that crossover to Troop 51 from a Cub Scout Pack.
+Annual Scouts BSA registration fees are $77 per scout, and children brand new to Scouting are charged a one-time fee of $25.
+Annual Troop dues are $80 per Scout.
+Troop dues cover the cost of all award, rank and special achievement badges as well as other Troop operations.
+For Webelos crossing over to Troop 51 from a Cub Scout Pack, BSA fees are not normally required, but there is a joining fee of $90.
 It includes a Boy Scout Handbook, Troop 51 neckerchief & slide, uniform patches, and a Troop 51 Activity T-shirt.
-The cost of outings varies depending on the particular destination, distance from home and other factors.
-The cost of weekend campouts is on average, $30 and summer camp (7 days; 6 nights) is, as of 2018, $414.
+The cost of monthly outings varies depending on the particular destination, distance from home and other factors.
+The cost of weekend campouts is on average, $30 and summer camp (7 days; 6 nights) is roughly $450.